History of Pascal Siakam in Timeline

 On October 29, 2018, Pascal Siakam surpassed his previous career-high, posting 22 points during a 124–109 loss to the Milwaukee Bucks.

-October 2019: Agreed to a four-year extension with Toronto
+October 2019: Agreed to a Four-Year, $130 Million Extension with Toronto

-2019: NBA Most Improved Player
+2019: NBA Most Improved Player Award and NBA Title

-2019: NBA Championship with the Toronto Raptors
+2019: NBA Championship with Toronto Raptors

 In 2019, Pascal Siakam won an NBA championship with the Toronto Raptors.

-November 2021: Season debut after surgery
+November 2021: Season Debut After Surgery

 On November 7, 2021, Pascal Siakam made his season debut coming off surgery, scoring 15 points on a minutes restriction against the Brooklyn Nets.

-During the 2021–22 season, Siakam started games at both center and point guard, showing an ability to read double teams and make high level reads, while averaging a then career high 5.3 assists per game.
+During the 2021–22 season, Pascal Siakam started games at both center and point guard, showing an ability to read double teams and make high level reads, while averaging a then career high 5.3 assists per game.

-January 2022: 33 points against Milwaukee Bucks
+January 2022: 33 Points in win over Milwaukee Bucks

-2022: Named to All-NBA Third Team
+2022: All-NBA Third Team Selection

 In 2022, Pascal Siakam was named to the All-NBA Third Team, earning his second All-NBA selection and tying Vince Carter and Demar DeRozan with the most All-NBA selections in Raptors history with two.